UCAS-John/portfolio/README.md

 ## Introduction

 This portfolio showcases six of my proudest programming projects.
-It serves as a programming resume, highlighting my skills and accomplishments.
-Each project includes documentation, a description of its functionality, and a demonstration of the program in action.
+It serves as a programming resume.

 ## How to Use

-This program is driven by Tkinter and features an intuitive menu interface.
+This program is driven by Tkinter and features a menu interface.
 To use it:
-1. Launch the program.
+1. Launch the program using run button or type `python main.py`.
 2. Navigate through the menu to select a project.
 3. Follow the prompts to view project details or run the program.

 Input boxes are designed to accept only valid inputs.
 Simply provide the requested information.
+NOTE: Some programs is run on terminal instead of GUI like TKinter.

 ## Menu